tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 ---
-title: Matt Pocock stole my Vibe Coding
+title: Matt Pocock stole my Vibe (Coding)
 layout: post
 header-img: "img/spring5.jpg"
 ---

-An open-source repository of agent skills designed for real engineering workflows rather than "vibe coding".
-What will we think off next!
+An open-source repository of AI-agnostic agent skills designed for real engineering workflows rather than "vibe coding".

 ---
 I have been watching a number of [Matt Pocock](https://www.aihero.dev/) videos recently and visiting his site, and was keen to try out his process.